MFA in Writing Resources

 Scholarships

-Scholarships are awarded at varying amounts to students on the basis of merit and need and based on admissions reader rankings of applicants, the Executive Director and the Director.
-There is no application.
-Scholarship monies are awarded once during a student’s time here and spread across the terms in which they are enrolled.
+Scholarships are awarded at varying amounts to students on the basis of merit and need and with input from the admissions readers, the Executive Director and the Director.
+There is no application process and all admitted students are considered for scholarships (though not all are awarded.)
+Scholarship monies are awarded upon admission to Bennington and spread across the terms in which a student is enrolled.

 All scholarship monies derive from the generosity of Bennington Writing Seminars alumni who give in order that future writers can receive the gift of time, craft, and camaraderie that is a Bennington trademark.